-14. To continue whatever birthday and holiday gifts have been made by the principal, prior to the creation of the agency or thereafter, to his or her spouse, children, and more remote descendants, and parents; provided that no person may be the recipient of gifts in any one calendar year which, in the aggregate, exceed 1% of the amount of the federal gift tax exclusion available to the principal under section 2503(b) of the Internal Revenue Code; and
+14. To continue gifts that the principal customarily made to individuals and charitable organizations prior to the creation of the agency, provided that no person or charitable organization may be the recipient of gifts in any one calendar year which, in the aggregate, exceed \$500; and

-[14.]15.
-In general, and in addition to all the specific acts in this section enumerated, to do any other act or acts, which the principal can do through an agent, for the welfare of the spouse, children or dependents of the principal or for the preservation and maintenance of the other personal relationships of the principal to parents, relatives, friends and organizations.
+[14.]
+15. In general, and in addition to all the specific acts in this section enumerated, to do any other act or acts, which the principal can do through an agent, for the welfare of the spouse, children or dependents of the principal or for the preservation and maintenance of the other personal relationships of the principal to parents, relatives, friends and organizations.

-§ 6.
+§ 10.
 Section 5-1502J of the general obligations law, as amended by chapter 576 of the laws of 1963, is amended to read as follows:

 § 5-1502J.
-Construction-benefits from governmental programs or civil or military service
+Construction--benefits from governmental programs or civil or military service